shashanka300/UDACITY_RL/p2_Continuous Control/Report.md

 All of the above mentioned techniques were incorporated.
 The entire implementation was done in PyTorch.

 Also, in my experience, I have found Batch normalization to have always improved training and hence, I added one Batch normalization layer in both actor and critic.
 Upon trying out both ReLU and Leaky ReLU, I found the latter to work better and hence,
+### Model architectures of the actor and critic networks
+- **Actor**: Network that maps states -> actions.
+    I used a two-layer neural network with 24 units in the input layer, 256 in the first hidden layer, 128 units in the second hidden layer, and 2 units in the output layer

+- **Citic**: Network that maps (state, action) pairs -> Q-values.I used a two-layer neural network with 48 units in the input layer, 256 units in the first hidden layer , 128 units in the second hidden layer, and 1 unit in the output layer.

+For faster learning, elu non-linearity was used for both networks.
 ### Hyperparameters

 There were many hyperparameters involved in the experiment.
 The value of each of them is given below: